- Faith and Worship

 Catholic Diocese of Little Rock

-This tournament was named in honor of the late Bishop Andrew J. McDonald who served as shepherd for the Diocese of Little Rock from 1972 to 2000.
-It was during his tenure that Catholic Charities of Arkansas was established.
+The golf tournament was named in honor of the late Bishop Andrew J. McDonald who served as shepherd for the Diocese of Little Rock from 1972 to 2000.
 The McDonald Center, which is home to the offices of Catholic Charities, is also named in his honor.